ashtontheanalyst/flight-tracker-personal/README.md

 ## General Notes:
 - **Latitude:** is the horizontal imaginary lines on the globe, the equator is 0, below is neg. and above is pos.
 - **Longitude:** is the vertical lines, the prime meridian is 0, west (left) is neg. and east (right) is pos.

+## Status:
+The site is now tracking data from the OpenSky API within the predetermined box that I have assigned.
+It intakes the data from the API and creates individual flight boxes on the screen.